 The highest performance and dependability from your cloud infrastructure can be obtained by making optimal use of its resources.
 Furthermore, cost optimization would help you enhance your organization’s financial planning and budgeting procedures by giving you a better picture of your projected cloud expenses and allowing you to prepare appropriately.

-In this article, we will discuss various leading strategies and tools for optimizing the cost of using AWS cloud services.
+In this article, we will discuss various leading strategies and cloud cost optimization tools for optimizing the cost of using AWS cloud services.

 Top AWS Cost Optimization Strategies